Jaak03/cursor_agent_farm/README.md

 - Check and install missing prerequisites
 - Create a Python 3.13 virtual environment
 - Install all dependencies
-- Configure the `cc` alias with automatic detection and fixing of common mis-quotings
+- Configure the `gg` alias with automatic detection and fixing of common mis-quotings
 - Validate existing aliases and patch incorrect quote patterns
 - Set up direnv for automatic environment activation
 - Handle both bash and zsh shells automatically